 I am an award-winning San Francisco Bay Area journalist with more than 25 years of experience writing and editing for local newspapers and magazines.
-I got my start reporting for the San Mateo High School paper and eventually went on to edit and write for a chain of weeklies on the Peninsula, including a stint as the sole editor of my hometown paper, the Foster City Progress, where I reported on everything from the expansion of the San Francisco International Airport to traffic delays caused by duck crossings.
+I got my start reporting for the San Mateo High School paper and eventually went on to edit and write for a chain of weeklies on the Peninsula, including a stint as the sole editor of my hometown paper, the Foster City Progress.
+It was there that I reported on everything from the expansion of the San Francisco International Airport to traffic delays caused by duck crossings.

-Next, I moved on to world of monthly magazines where I became enchanted with the better print quality and the ability to tell the story behind the story — the stuff the weeklies rarely had time for.
-After a tenure at Oakland and Alameda magazines, I moved on to Marin Magazine where I have worked for more than a decade.
-I am now that magazine's primary editor.
-I also edit that publication’s premier home and design magazine called Spaces.
-I am proud that during my tenure at Marin, our staff has won many prestigious WPA Maggie, CRMA and Folio Eddie & Ozzie awards including a best overall city and regional magazine (in our circulation category) Folio award for 2019.
+Next, I moved on to the world of monthly magazines where I became enchanted with the better print quality and the ability to tell the story behind the story — the stuff the weeklies rarely had time for.
+After a tenure at Oakland and Alameda magazines, I moved on to Marin Magazine where I worked as that magazine's primary editor for nearly 12 years.
+I also served as editor of that publication’s premier home and design magazine called Spaces.
+I am proud that during my tenure at Marin, our staff won many prestigious WPA Maggie, CRMA and Folio Eddie & Ozzie awards including a best overall city and regional magazine (in our circulation category) Folio award for 2019.

 But wait, there’s more.
 As a multiplatinum songwriter (Counting Crows), I am also very interested in sound.
 When I’m not making records with my Oakland-based indie band, I'm helping nationally-known designers tell their stories in their own voices as a podcaster.
-I interview, produce and edit the Space Makers podcast that echoes themes and personalities found in Spaces magazine.
+I produced, edited and was the voice of the Space Makers podcast that echoed themes and personalities found in Spaces magazine.